prioritizr/wdpar/README.md

 ### Usage

 Here we will provide a short introduction to the *wdpar R* package.
 First, we will load the *wdpar R* package.
-We will also load the *sf* and *dplyr R* packages to help explore the data.
+We will also load the *dplyr* and *ggmap R* packages to help explore the data.

 ``` r
 # load packages